-The Chinese mainland on Thursday reported no new domestically transmitted COVID-19 cases, with five newly confirmed cases all arriving from outside, the National Health Commission said on Friday.
+The Chinese mainland reported no new locally transmitted COVID-19 cases on Tuesday, the National Health Commission said Wednesday.

-Three new imported cases were reported in Shanghai, and one each in Fujian and Shaanxi on Thursday, the commission said in its daily report.
+Five new imported COVID-19 cases were reported on Tuesday, said the commission in its daily report.

-Eight COVID-19 patients on the Chinese mainland were discharged from hospitals following recovery on Thursday.
+On Tuesday, eight COVID-19 patients were discharged from hospitals following their recovery.

-By the end of Thursday, a total of 3,826 imported cases had been reported on the mainland.
-Among them, 3,551 had been discharged from hospitals following recovery, and 275 remained hospitalized.
-No deaths had been reported among imported cases.
+By the end of Tuesday, a total of 5,104 imported cases had been reported on the mainland.
+Among them, 4,932 had been discharged from hospitals following recovery, and 172 remained hospitalized.
+No deaths had been reported among the imported cases.

-The total number of confirmed COVID-19 cases on the mainland reached 86,495 by Thursday, including 303 patients still receiving treatment, eight of whom were in severe conditions.
+The total number of confirmed COVID-19 cases on the mainland reached 90,007 by Tuesday, including 177 patients still receiving treatment.

-A total of 81,558 patients had been discharged following recovery on the mainland, and 4,634 had died as a result of the virus, according to the commission.
+A total of 85,194 patients had been discharged following recovery on the mainland, and 4,636 had died of the disease.

-There were four suspected COVID-19 cases on the mainland on Thursday, and 10,191 close contacts remained under medical observation.
+There were three suspected COVID-19 cases on the mainland by the end of Tuesday, and 4,699 close contacts remained under medical observation.

-Thursday saw eight asymptomatic cases newly reported, all arriving from outside the mainland.
-On the same day, no new asymptomatic cases were re-categorized as confirmed cases.
+Tuesday also saw 16 asymptomatic cases newly reported, all arriving from outside the mainland.
+On the same day, no asymptomatic cases were re-categorized as confirmed cases.